microsoft/tensorflow-directml/README.md

 ### Windows Subsystem for Linux

-* Windows 10 Insider Preview, 64-bit (Build 20150 or higher)
+* Windows 10 Version 21H2, 64-bit (Build 20150 or higher) or Windows 11 Version 21H2, 64-bit (Build 22000 or higher)
 * Python x86-64 3.5, 3.6, or 3.7<sup>2</sup>
 * One of the following supported GPUs:
-  * AMD Radeon R5/R7/R9 2xx series or newer, and [20.20.01.05 WSL driver](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-wsl-support)
+  * AMD Radeon R5/R7/R9 2xx series or newer, and [20.20.01.05 driver or newer](https://www.amd.com/en/support)
-  * Intel HD Graphics 6xx or newer, and [28.20.100.8322 WSL driver](https://downloadcenter.intel.com/download/29526)
+  * Intel HD Graphics 6xx or newer, and [28.20.100.8322 driver or newer](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html)
-  * NVIDIA GeForce GTX 9xx series GPU or newer, and [460.20 WSL driver](https://developer.nvidia.com/cuda/wsl/download)
+  * NVIDIA GeForce GTX 9xx series GPU or newer, and [460.20 driver or newer](https://www.nvidia.com/download/index.aspx)

 <sup>2</sup> Note: Python 3.8 or newer is **not** currently supported.
 To use the official PyPi packages, the CPython interpreter is required.